Lande21/RolandeUmuhoz/README.md

 I like learning! i am fond of data analytics using ETL process to mine large datasets in providing insights.

-Actively Lloking for internship opportunities for Data Analyst,or Database Analyst or ML/ Data Engineer for Summer 2025.
+Actively Looking for internship opportunities for Data Analyst,or Database Analyst or ML/ Data Engineer for Summer 2025.
 - [ Willing to Relocate in Person/ Hybrid to North America for Summer 2025]

 **Skills:**